Moremar/IT_tutorials/Docker/README.md

 ```

 ## Docker Hub

-Docker Hub is the official registry of Docker images, where all popular images are stored and documented.
+Docker Hub is the official registry for Docker images, where all popular images are stored and documented.
 Anyone can store Docker images on Docker Hub, and users can download/use/rate them.
 Multiple images can be organized in a repository and have a different name (tag).